luckymarmot/API-Flow/README.md

 ```sh
 node ./lib/api-flow.js some_swagger.json -f swagger -t raml > converted.yml
 ```

+## Contributing
+PRs are welcomed!
+We require that organizations that want to extend API-Flow to support their format write both a parser and a serializer, and not simply a serializer.

 ## License

 This repository is released under the [MIT License](LICENSE).
 Feel free to fork, and modify!
-PRs are welcomed!

 Copyright © 2016 Paw Inc.

 ## Contributors